Eyes-Open/learngit/readme.txt

 don't use windows open a text (TEST) they told me to do that (LOL)
-This is a newl line
+This is a new line
+Last line